damodhar92/Projects/Excel Projects/Gokul Store Data Analysis/README.md

 ### About Dataset
-The Dataset Contains below Columns
+The Dataset Contains 16 Columns they are
 1. Index  #Unique identifier for each row in the dataset
 2. Orderid  #Distinct number for each order
 3. Customerid  #Unique identifier for each customer